The L1 Visa -

 Note that these are only a few of the major issues regarding the L1 visa, however it is not intended to be immigration advice as the specific facts of each individual case need to be considered and changes in the law may occur at any time.

-About the Author: Attorney Hendrik Pretorius is a South African born immigration attorney with the Immigration Law Firm of Muston & Jack, P.C., based in Los Angeles and San Jose California, U.S.A.
+About the Author: Attorney Hendrik Pretorius is a South African born immigration attorney with ImmiPartner in the U.S.A.
 Attorney Pretorius focuses on serving the needs of fellow South Africans, especially business owners and their employees, in both English and Afrikaans.
-If you have any questions for Hendrik feel free to contact him via e-mail at or visit www.mjlaw.co.za if you are in South Africa, or www.los-angeles-immigration.com if you are in the U.S.
+If you have any questions for Hendrik feel free to contact him via e-mail at hendrik@immipartner.com or visit Hendrik’s LinkedIn profile.